typelevel/cats-tagless/README.md

 ### License

-Mainecoon is licensed under the Apache License 2.0
+Cats-tagless is licensed under the Apache License 2.0